adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 13/7/20

+* Attended a tutorial on Representation Learning at ICML '20.
+Model monitoring and Representation Learning are the two areas I want to learn more about this year!

 ## 12/7/20

 * Attended a few expos at ICML '20.
 Learnt about CLAI, IMBX360, NormLine and other things!